aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dot-to-potx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOT to POTX or Online App" h2="Export DOT to POTX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOT file format is a text-based file format used to store diagrams created with the DOT language.
+It is used to represent directed graphs, which are graphs with arrows pointing from one node to another.
+However, the DOT file format is not supported by many applications, and so it is often necessary to convert DOT files to other formats.
+One such format is the POTX file format, which is used by Microsoft PowerPoint to store presentations.

+<h2>How Aspose.Total helps for dot to potx conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOT to POTX conversion while using two of it's APIs.
-Load your DOT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POTX.
+Aspose.Total for C++ is a suite of powerful file automation APIs that can be used to automate the conversion of DOT files to POTX files.
+The suite consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Using these APIs, it is possible to load a DOT file using Aspose.Words for C++, convert it to HTML, and then load the HTML via the PowerPoint manipulation C++ API Aspose.Slides for C++ to create a new presentation and save it as a POTX file.
+This process is simple and efficient, and can be used to quickly and easily convert DOT files to POTX files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}